Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 On cache hit:

-Returns the cached result list directly.
+Returns the cached SearchResult (leads + facets + next_cursor) directly.

 On cache miss:

 Runs the search against the backend.

-Writes result list into cache with TTL.
+Writes the result object into cache with TTL.

-Returns result list.
+Returns the result.

 Cursor pages (cursor present) always bypass the cache.

 Implementation details live in src/search/cache.py, but this document defines the observable behavior: callers do not need to know whether a specific response was cached.

 9. Future extensions
-Planned but not part of R22:
+Planned but not part of current R22/R23 scope:

 Additional sort orders:

 icp_asc, created_desc, etc.

-Facets and counts:

-/leads/facets (R23).
+Additional / higher-cardinality facets:

+e.g. tech_keyword, geo/region facets, etc.

-Total hit count.
+Total hit count:

+Either approximate or exact count.

 Per-tenant auth and API keys (R23/R24/R27).

-Materialized views backing search/facets (O14).
+Richer materialized views and/or external search engines:

+O14 introduces a simple lead_search_docs materialized table for facets;
+future versions may expand this or mirror into Postgres/Search-as-a-service.

 When these are introduced, this document will be extended but existing fields/behavior will remain backward compatible wherever possible.